kyma-project/api-gateway/docs/user/troubleshooting-guides/03-00-cannot-connect-to-service/v1beta2/03-40-api-rule-troubleshooting.md

 ## Invalid **issuer** for the **jwt** Access Strategy
 ### Cause

-Here's an example of an APIRule with an invalid **issuer** URL configured:
+Here's an example of the APIRule CR with an invalid **issuer** URL configured:

 ```yaml
 apiVersion: gateway.kyma-project.io/v1beta1